SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Learning and Robustness Analysis

 Note that under the relaxed connectivity constraint, the communication graph over a cycle does not have to be connected and at some times it can be a disconnected graph.
-The intuitive explanation is that in order for the learning to happen correctly, it is sufficient that the message of a client is received by others after finite cycles.
-That is, although there might not be a path between two clients at cycle $t$, it is sufficient that a path is formed between them in near future.
+The intuitive explanation is that in order for the learning to happen correctly, it is sufficient that the message of a client is received by others after finite cycles and although there might not be a path between two clients at each cycle $t$, it is sufficient that a path is formed between them in near future.
 We also note that the relaxed connectivity constraint is similar to the B-strong connectivity condition introduced in \cite{nedic2015nonasymptotic}.

-In the next theorem, we show that in \sys{}, clients learn the true model parameter in a benign setting.

-\begin{theorem}[Learning by \sys{}] If agents learn according to \sys{} algorithm and the communication graph satisfies the relaxed connectivity constraint, and if no agent is compromised, i.e., $\mathcal{N}^c=\emptyset$, then with high probability, each agent $i$ learns the model parameter $\theta^*$ with mean square error that is decreasing proportional to $\frac{1}{t}$, where $t$ is the number of agent $i$'s local cycles. \end{theorem} We note that the learning rate in \sys{} algorithm is of the same order, $\frac{1}{t}$, as the learning rate in \sysbase{}.
+In the next theorem, we show that in \sys{}, clients learn the true model parameter in a benign setting. \begin{theorem}[Learning by \sys{}] If agents learn according to \sys{} algorithm and the communication graph satisfies the relaxed connectivity constraint, and if no agent is compromised, i.e., $\mathcal{N}^c=\emptyset$, then each agent $i$ learns the model parameter $\theta^*$ with mean square error that is decreasing proportional to $\frac{1}{t}$. \end{theorem} We note that the learning rate in \sys{} algorithm is of the same order, $\frac{1}{t}$, as the learning rate in \sysbase{}.
 It means that modifications made to add robustness to the learning process have not compromised its performance in a benign setting.
-We also need to mention that the actual learning rate in \sys{} is even higher than \sysbase{} as is observed through our experiments in section \ref{sec:experiments}.
+We also need to mention that the actual learning rate in \sys{} is even higher than \sysbase{} as is observed through our experiments.